MoonGrt/FPGA/Interface/README.md

 ## About The Project

 <p>
-  The FPGA-Comm_Interface repository is a comprehensive library of communication modules specifically designed for FPGA developers, aimed at providing convenient FPGA communication solutions.
+  The FPGA repository is a comprehensive library of communication modules specifically designed for FPGA developers, aimed at providing convenient FPGA communication solutions.
 This repository aggregates a variety of commonly used communication interface modules, allowing developers to quickly integrate them into different projects.
 Each module is equipped with corresponding testbench files, assisting users in verifying functionality and performance, ensuring system stability and reliability.
 </p>

 <h3>Description</h3>